 Related reading: "Screens and Teens—Why Do Teens Love Screens So Much?"

-I truly do not believe face to face will ever go away, but I do think we could lose some face-to-face skills as our casual and nonphysical intimate relationships move online.
+I truly do not believe face-to-face contact will ever go away, but I do think we could lose some face-to-face skills as our casual and nonphysical intimate relationships move online.
 The youth today hold a lot of knowledge and skills, but face-to-face skills—or also referred to as people skills—are predominantly in the hands of the older generations.
 So…

 What do we as parents, grandparents, and adults who interact with youth do?